 ...It is significant that Morrison and Lee had been chosen President and Vice-President of the Christian Association for their Senior year...

-Joseph Almy Lee was born 11 May 1886 at Brunswick, son of Bowdoin professor Leslie Alexander Lee and Elizabeth Tibbetts (Almy) Lee.
+Richard Almy Lee (1886-1907) was born 11 May 1886 at Brunswick, son of Bowdoin professor Leslie Alexander Lee and Elizabeth Tibbetts (Almy) Lee.

 John Franklin Morrison was born 9 November 1886 at Medford, Massachusetts, son of banker and businessman John and Susan C. (Stearns) Morrison.
 John Morrison was a son of Benjamin F. Morrison, a noted Massachusetts educator who was spending the summer at Whitefield, Maine, at the time of the accident.

 It was a while before anyone realized they were missing; then Professor Lee spent several days of searching before finding someone who had seen a sloop capsize and disappear.
-[I would hope that someone in this day and age would take it upon themselves to contact the authorities.]
 Once there was a general idea of where the vessel went down, volunteer vessels, the Revenue Cutter Woodbury and a diver were eventually able to detect the vessel in the depths.

 Eerily, Harry Joseph Dugan drowned in a capsizing off Castine, Maine, on the same day, 9 July 1907.
 In this accident, which might have resulted from the same freak weather system, five other young men drowned; one managed to save himself.